ChainRepAI/ChainRepAI/README.md

 As expected, higher wallet balances are generally associated with greater reputation, as they indicate a stronger financial position and a more vested interest in the network.
 Conversely, wallets with consistently low balances may be perceived as less reputable, potentially signaling limited engagement, temporary usage, or a lack of substantial investment in the ecosystem.
 As a result, wallets with very low balances may be penalized in reputation assessments.

 ### Transaction Volume
-Regular activity over a long period of time indicates the wallet is legitimate and therefore more reputable.
-Low transaction volume doesn't inherently impl lower reputation although it's marginally penalized.
-Wallets with extremely high transaction volume may indicate the wallet is operated by a bot.
-As such, these wallets are heavily penalized.
+A wallet that demonstrates regular activity over an extended period is generally regarded as legitimate and, therefore, more reputable.
+Consistent engagement with the network suggests that the wallet is actively managed, reinforcing trust and reliability.

+While low transaction volume does not inherently indicate lower reputation, it is marginally penalized, as infrequent activity may suggest limited participation in the ecosystem.
+However, the greatest penalties are applied to wallets with extremely high transaction volumes, as such behavior is often associated with automated trading bots or potentially manipulative activity.
+These wallets may exhibit patterns indicative of wash trading, spam transactions, or other non-organic behavior, raising concerns about their legitimacy.

-To receive no or a low penalty on this indicator, wallets should maintain a reasonable level of transaction volume over an extended period of time.
+To avoid penalties under this indicator, a wallet should maintain a reasonable and sustainable level of transaction volume over an extended period.
+A balanced activity pattern signals genuine participation, helping establish the wallet as a trusted and reputable entity within the Solana network.

 ### Dormancy
 Dormancy, or the time elapsed since a wallet's last transaction, serves as a significant indicator of its reputation and activity level.
 A long period of inactivity suggests that the wallet is not frequently used, which may raise questions about its reliability or relevance within the network.
 Inactive wallets could belong to long-term holders, lost or abandoned accounts, or entities that engage in sporadic trading rather than active participation.